 These types of batteries are lighter, compact and with fast charging times.
 They do not require much if any maintenance.

-The problem is that; they are expensive, most older inverters and charge controllers cant work with them, and they tend to go on fire randomly.
+The problem is that; they are expensive, most older inverters and charge controllers cant work with them, and older/cheap models tend to go on fire randomly.

 There is some advantages with this battery type, they allow almost 100% of their power to be discharged, the charging process is faster and allows up to 6000 discharge cycles at 90%.